 Larry received his Bachelors and Masters degrees in Earth Sciences from Washington University in St. Louis and his PhD in Geological Sciences from the University of Rochester.
 Growing up, his family was active in the outdoors.
 But it was the experience, at age 5, of finding a beryl crystal at an old mine in Maine that lead him, eventually, to geology.
 In 1970, he became the Head of Nature Programs at Camp Pemigewassett (“Pemi”) in Wentworth, NH, stepping into the huge shoes of his predecessor who retired after his 42nd year.
 Last summer (2019) he completed his 50th year in that position.
 While he has stepped down from running the program at Pemi, he will remain active as a teacher.
 He is also Professor Emeritus of Earth and Environmental Sciences at the University of New Haven where he was part of an interdisciplinary program offering B.S. and M.S. degrees in Environmental Sciences.
 In 2018, the New England Environmental Alliance presented him with their Non-formal Educator Award.
 He is retired from University teaching and lives in Concord and Wentworth.
 He enjoys traveling, photography, “collecting” waterfalls, and making music (he is a flautist).
 He also continues his academic research in Karst Hydrology (groundwater in cavernous areas) at the Gerace Research Centre on San Salvador Island, Bahamas.

 Kate grew up exploring the lakes and mountains of the Adirondacks in New York.
 She graduated from Colgate University where she double majored in Education and Sociology & Anthropology while playing varsity lacrosse.
 She went on to earn her Masters degree in General and Special Education from Manhattanville College.
 Her commitment to environmental education was reinforced while doing an immersive science education course in the Cloud Forest of Monteverde, Costa Rica through Bank Street College of Education.
-Kate has taught in various elementary school settings since 2007, ranging from an inner city environmental science charter school in Brooklyn, NY to most recently teaching 3rd - 5th grade for eight years in Waterville Valley, NH.
+Kate has taught in various elementary school settings since 2007, ranging from an inner city environmental science charter school in Brooklyn, NY to now teaching 1st graders in Plymouth, NH.
 Throughout her career she has focused on encouraging students to get outside, connect with nature, ask questions, and recognize their impact on the earth.
-In 2019, she left her position in Waterville Valley to stay home with her two young sons.
 Much of her spare time is spent exploring Squam Lake and the surrounding mountains with her husband teaching their boys the same values, and enjoying the outdoors.

 Dr. Judy Silverberg has worked for over forty five years in environmental education in Wisconsin, Connecticut and New Hampshire, twenty eight of those years as wildlife education programs supervisor for NH Fish and Game.
 She also served as the NH Project Learning Tree Coordinator.
 Judy operates her own educational consulting business Environmental Education Strategies LLC.
 She has a Bachelors Degree in Wildlife Ecology and a Masters Degree in Environmental Education from the University of Wisconsin.
 Her PhD is from the University of New Hampshire in Natural Resources and Human Dimensions.
 Judy has taught students, teachers and college students about our natural world and science process skills.
 She has received a variety of awards for her work in environmental and science education including the Howard I Wagner award for excellence in science education from the NH Science Teachers Association and the John Pearce Memorial Award for accomplishments in environmental and conservation education from the Northeast Section of the Wildlife Society.
 She is a naturalist and author.